mz026/rail-routing/README.md

 This application provides two functionalities:

-- Suggest the routes from two stations.
+- Suggest the routes between two stations.
-- Suggest the routes from two stations with travelling time considered.
+- Suggest the routes between two stations with travelling time considered.

-### Suggest the routes from two stations.
+### Suggest the routes between two stations.

 Run it by: